bao-project/bao-docs/source/development/testing.rst

   - **Package Definitions**: Similar to firmware building, the Nix recipe includes package definitions for the necessary software and dependencies required by the guest.
-This may encompass the operating system kernel, userland utilities, libraries, and additional applications or services.
+This may encompass the operating system kernel, user-land utilities, libraries, and additional applications or services.
   - **Configuration Customization**: The Nix recipe allows for customization of the guest's configuration.
-This includes options to specify network settings, filesystem layout, startup services, and any other relevant guest-specific configurations.
+This includes options to specify network settings, file system layout, startup services, and any other relevant guest-specific configurations.
   - **Provisioning and Post-Processing**: The Nix recipe can include steps for provisioning the guest image, such as installing additional software,